Summer Holiday (1963 film)

 Summer Holiday is a 1963 British CinemaScope and Technicolor musical film starring singer Cliff Richard.
 The film was directed by Peter Yates (his directorial debut), produced by Kenneth Harper.
 The original screenplay was written by Peter Myers and Ronald Cass (who also wrote most of the song numbers and lyrics).
+The title sequence and first three minutes are in black and white before jumping to colour.

-The cast stars Lauri Peters, David Kossoff, Ron Moody and The Shadows and features Melvyn Hayes, Teddy Green, Jeremy Bulloch, Una Stubbs, Pamela Hart, Jacqueline Daryl, Madge Ryan, Lionel Murton, Christine Lawson, Wendy Barry and Nicholas Phipps.
+The supporting cast includes Lauri Peters, David Kossoff, Ron Moody, and the Shadows, and features Melvyn Hayes, Teddy Green, Jeremy Bulloch, Una Stubbs, Pamela Hart, Jacqueline Daryl, Madge Ryan, Lionel Murton, Christine Lawson, Wendy Barry, and Nicholas Phipps.

 Herbert Ross choreographed the musical numbers.

 Plot

 Don and friends Cyril, Steve and Edwin are bus mechanics at the huge London Transport bus overhaul works in Aldenham, Hertfordshire.
-During a miserably wet British summer lunch break, Don arrives, having persuaded London Transport to lend him and his friends an AEC Regent III RT double-decker bus.
-They convert the bus into a holiday caravan, which they drive across continental Europe, intending to reach the South of France.
-On the way, they are joined by a trio of young women Sandy, Angie and Mimsie, who are a singing group Do-Re-Mi, and change their destination to Athens in Greece, which means passing through Yugoslavia.
-They are also joined by a runaway singer Barbara pretending to be a boy, herself being pursued by her mother Stella and agent Jerry.
+During a miserably wet British summer lunch break, Don arrives, having persuaded London Transport to lend him and his friends an AEC Regent III RT double-decker bus (which throughout the film still purports to be a route 9 to Piccadilly).

+They convert the bus into a mobile home, which they drive across to continental Europe, intending to reach the South of France.
+On the way, they are joined by a trio of young women Sandy, Angie and Mimsie, who are a singing group Do-Re-Mi, and change their destination to Athens in Greece.
+Their first stop is Paris where they go to a nightclub where Les Shadows are playing.
+That night they find a stowaway "boy", Bobby.
+Bobby is really a runaway girl, Barbara, sick of her overbearing American mother.
+Next they encounter a mime artist Orlando (Ron Moody).
+Only after saying that they will give him a lift does he reveal that he also has a huge entourage to also be accommodated.
+Barbara's mother works out where she is and organises for the bus to be stopped and the boys appear in court for carrying passengers.
+The judge agrees that if they can prove they are all entertainers then they can go, so they put on an elaborate mime show.
+The show ends in an explosion and they escape, however Barbara is revealed as a girl.
+The mime troupe depart.